Popular Cat Breeds

 Grooming

 The curly coat is one of the most notable features of the Cornish Rex, but it requires relatively little care.
 Like all cats, the Cornish Rex is an avid self-groomer.
-However, this breed completely lacks guard hairs—meaning that the coat can sometimes become oily, especially around the chin and paws.
+However, this breed completely lacks guard hairs—meaning that the coat can sometimes become oily, especially around the chin & paws.
 If this is the case for your Cornish Rex, you may need to bathe your cat regularly to keep them from feeling greasy to the touch.
 Brush your Rex's hair gently to avoid damaging the tight curls.

 Without the protection of guard hairs or the insulation of a soft, downy undercoat, the Cornish Rex often feels warm to the touch but is sensitive to either hot or cold temperature extremes.
 For the happiest, healthiest cat, keep yours indoors with adequate heating or air conditioning.